 - Do not try to imagine how you would perform a specific job if you had the applicant’s disability.
 He or she has mastered alternate ways of living and working.
 If the applicant has a known disability, either because it is obvious or was revealed, you may ask him or her to describe how he or she would perform the job.

-- Do not conduct an employment test unless all employees in the same job category need to take one.
+- Do not conduct an employment test unless all employees in the same job category are required to take one.

-DON’T ask questions about the disability or framed in terms of the disability, such as:
+DON’T ask questions about a person’s disability or framed in terms of the disability, such as:

 - What happened to you?